 III.
 The rental of a community hall or any open venue that charges less than Rs.10,000/day.

 The GST is charged on the rental amount collected by the landlord.
 So, the landlord must account for the GST they shall have to pay when drawing up the rental plan for their property.
-The tenant must deduct 10% income tax at the source if the rent for the property exceeds Rs.1.80 lakhs.
-TDS is applicable on residential as well as commercial properties.
+The tenant must deduct 10% income tax at the source of the rent for the property exceeding Rs.1.80 lakhs.
+TDS is applicable to residential as well as commercial properties.
 GST is not applicable on TDS.